agoryuno/robust_control/README.md

 ### Note on CUDA support:

-Unfortunately, PyTorch's implementation of SVD isn't fully parallelizable on CUDA, so running the estimation of the GPU may actually be slower than on the CPU (see this issue for details: https://github.com/pytorch/pytorch/issues/41306).
+Unfortunately, PyTorch's implementation of SVD isn't fully parallelizable on CUDA, so running the estimation on the GPU may actually be slower than on the CPU (see this issue for details: https://github.com/pytorch/pytorch/issues/41306).
 For that reason CUDA support is disabled by default but remains an option for the future.